frankt716/cse-191-fall23/rec02.md

 | false | false | true  | true  |
 | false | false | false | true  |

+## Converse, contrapositive, inverse

+Let P and Q be propositions.
+The
+- *converse* of P ⇨ Q is the proposition Q ⇨ P.
+- *contrapositive* of P ⇨ Q is the proposition ¬ Q ⇨ ¬ P
+- *inverse* of P ⇨ Q is the proposition ¬ P ⇨ ¬ Q

+### Example

+The
+- converse of is-raining ⇨ is-wednesday is is-wednesday ⇨ is-raining
+- contrapositive of is-raining ⇨ is-wednesday is ¬ is-wednesday ⇨ ¬ is-raining
+- inverse of is-raining ⇨ is-wednesday is ¬ is-raining ⇨ ¬ is-wednesday

 ## Tautologies

-We just saw a proposition that is not true in every interpretation.
+We just saw a proposition that is not true in every truth value assignment.
 Let's evaluate is-raining ⇨ is-raining in 𝓜₁ instead.
   - the meaning of is-raining ⇨ is-raining in 𝓜₁\
        = if (the meaning of is-raining in 𝓜₁) then (the meaning of is-raining in 𝓜₁)\